Geneva: "Protestant Rome"

 Prior to the Protestant Reformation the city was de jure and de facto Catholic.
 Reaction to the new movement varied across Switzerland.
 John Calvin went to Geneva in 1536 after William Farel encouraged him to do so.
 In Geneva, the Catholic bishop had been obliged to seek exile in 1532.
 Geneva became a stronghold of Calvinism.
 Some of the tenets created there influenced Protestantism as a whole.
 St. Pierre Cathedral was where Calvin and his Protestant reformers preached.
 It constituted the epicentre of the newly developing Protestant thought that would later become known as the Reformed tradition.
 Many prominent Reformed theologians operated there, including William Farel and Theodore Beza, Calvin's successor who progressed Reformed thought after his death.

-Geneva was a shelter for Calvinists, but at the same time it persecuted Roman Catholics and others considered heretics.
+Geneva was a haven for Calvinists, while Roman Catholics and others considered heretics were persecuted.
 The case of Michael Servetus, an early Nontrinitarian, is notable.
 Condemned by both Catholics and Protestants alike, he was arrested in Geneva and burnt at the stake as a heretic by order of the city's Protestant governing council.
 John Calvin and his followers denounced him, and possibly contributed to his sentence.

 In 1802, during its annexation to France under Napoleon I, the Diocese of Geneva was united with the Diocese of Chambéry, but the 1814 Congress of Vienna and the 1816 Treaty of Turin stipulated that in the territories transferred to a now considerably extended Geneva, the Catholic religion was to be protected and that no changes were to be made in existing conditions without an agreement with the Holy See.
-Napoleon's common policy was to emancipate Catholics in Protestant-majority areas, and the other way around, as well as emancipating Jews.
+Napoleon's common policy granted civil rights to Catholics in Protestant-majority areas, as well as the reverse, and also emancipated Jews.
 In 1819, the city of Geneva and 20 parishes were united to the Diocese of Lausanne by Pope Pius VII and in 1822, the non-Swiss territory was made into the Diocese of Annecy.
 A variety of concord with the civil authorities came as a result of the separation of church and state, enacted with strong Catholic support in 1907.